 If there are resource requests for other projects, the tool should ideally allow these requests to be committed and added to the individual projects.
 In addition to the capacity utilization indicator, there should also be an indicator (again using traffic light colors) to show the relationship between the resource requests and commitments for each project.
 Having this information facilitates targeted discussions regarding the optimum use of the available resources within the various projects.

-Team leaders generally don’t like using project planning tools because their duties don’t involve scheduling processes and milestones or depicting the dependencies between selected processes.
-Rather, their job is to organize the absences and line activities within specific time frames.
+Team leaders generally do not like using project planning tools because their duties do not involve scheduling processes and milestones or depicting the dependencies between selected processes.
+Rather, their job is to organize the absences and operations within specific time frames.

 Many team leaders therefore use MS Excel for this because it is simple yet gives them the overview they need.
-The problem: Excel, however, doesn’t let you import data from a project management system, generate an overview, or retrieve data or make it available to others.
+The problem: Excel, however, does not let you import data from a project management system, generate an overview, or retrieve data or make it available to others.

 It would therefore be better to use a system that is equally easy to use yet stores this information in a database.
-This enables team leaders to:
+This would enable team leaders to:

 - Make their plans available for incorporation into the portfolio overview